 1. Out of Many, One (2018)

 Netflix’s ‘Out of Many, One’ is a documentary film directed by John Hoffman and Nanfu Wang that sheds light on the deep-rooted socio-political conflicts of the country and offers a much-needed look at the politics of immigration.
 About 1 in every five immigrants around the world chose America as their home, which proves the country’s exceptionalism and the promise of a better life that it offers.
-However, moving to another country comes with its challenges, which are further complicated in the light of domestic politics.
+However, moving to another country comes with challenges that are further complicated in the light of domestic politics.
 Feel free to check out the movie here.

 Read More: Best Chick Flicks on Netflix